MicrosoftDocs/altspace-vr/altspace-vr/tutorials/creating-an-event.md

 ---
 title: Creating an event
-description:
+description: Learn about AltspaceVR events, how to create them, and adding branding and 3D objects with the World Editor.
 author: hferrone
 ms.author: v-hferrone
 ms.date: 02/10/2021
 ms.topic: article
 ms.localizationpriority: high
-keywords:
+keywords: events, terminology, console, multimedia, world editor, live stream
 ---

 # Creating an event

 The following is a step-by-step guide to creating events in AltspaceVR.

-It is highly recommended that you attend several events in AltspaceVR to get a feel for how they work.
+It's highly recommended that you attend several events in AltspaceVR to get a feel for how they work.
 Check the [AltspaceVR Events Calendar](https://account.altvr.com/events) for a list of all our events.

 ## Objectives